Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 GRANT

-Alternatively, you can grant privileges on all tables with the following command:
+You can also grant privileges on all tables with the following command:

-GRANT SELECT ON ALL TABLES in SCHEMA public to linode_replicator;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO REPL_USER;

 Create a Publication

 A publication defines which tables and changes (e.g., INSERT, UPDATE, and DELETE) should be streamed to the subscriber.
-At least one publication is required for logical replication.
+At least one publication is required for logical replication, and the subscriber must have matching tables with compatible schemas for replication to succeed.

-CREATE PUBLICATION my_publication FOR TABLE customers, products, orders;
+CREATE PUBLICATION PUBLICATION_NAME FOR TABLE customers, products, orders;

-Alternatively, you can create a publication for all current and future tables in the database:
+You can also create a publication for all tables in the database:

 SELECT * FROM pg_publication_tables;